Baked Italian Sausage with Harvest Grapes and Thyme

-Plate of Italian sausage links roasted with red and white grapes, red onion, thyme, celery and a bay leaf, next to a sterling silver fork, a glass of red wine, and its bottle and cork
+Plate of baked Italian sausage with grapes, thyme, celery and bay leaf, next to a fork, a glass of red wine, its bottle and cork.

 What Makes this Baked Italian Sausage Recipe Special

-With a hint of sweet acidity from the grapes, this is considered an agro-dolce dish in Italian.
-The sweetness of onions and grapes together with the savory depth of flavor from roasted Italian sausage is a wonderful combination.
+This is considered an agro-dolce dish in Italian.
+The savory depth of flavor from roasted Italian sausage, combined with a hint of sweetness from the onions and sweet acidity from the grapes, makes a wonderful combination.
 Baked celery adds the perfect subtle crunch, and along with fresh aromatic herbs, rounds out the flavors beautifully.

-This makes for a very satisfying meal, along with some rustic bread or a baguette to mop up the juices.
-We also like the motto of make it once, enjoy it twice, so go ahead and add a little extra of the ingredients, and warm up the excellent leftovers for another delicious meal!
+We really love the motto of making it once, enjoying it twice.
+So go ahead and add a little extra of all the ingredients, and warm up the excellent leftovers for another delicious meal!

 red round grapes, one cut in half, and wood-handled pairing knife, on olivewood cutting board

-Pan of baked Italian sausage, red grapes, red onions and celery garnished with sprigs of fresh thyme
+Pan of baked Italian sausage with red grapes, red onions and celery, garnished with sprigs of fresh thyme.

 A Quick Rundown